How to Grow Garlic

 Click here for a printable version of this handout

-2. Choose a garden site that gets plenty of sun and where the soil is not too damp.
+2. Choose a garden site that gets plenty of sun and where the soil does not stay too damp.
+A raised garden bed is a good spot.
 To avoid disease problems, don’t plant garlic in the same spot two years running.

-3. Dig to a depth of 8 to 12 inches, and amend the soil with a 2-3 inch layer of compost to ensure the ideal combination of fertility, good drainage and moisture retention.
-Add a pinch of Coast of Maine or Sustane organic fertilizer to each planting hole.
+3. Loosen the soil to a depth of 8” and amend the soil with a 2-3 inch layer of compost to ensure the ideal combination of fertility, good drainage and moisture retention.
+Add a pinch of Coast of Maine, True Organic or Sustane granular organic fertilizer to each planting hole.

 4. Remove all traces of weeds; they'll easily win out over garlic's grass-like foliage.

-7. Top-dress the plants with Coast of Maine compost.
-Once the ground has frozen mulch the bed (chopped leaves or shredded straw are good for this) to protect plants from the cold.
-If you skip this step, the cloves will heave out of the ground.
+7. Top-dress the plants with Coast of Maine soil.
+Once the weather stays cold, mulch the bed (chopped leaves or Mainely Mulch shredded straw are good for this) to protect plants from the cold.
+If you skip this step, the cloves will heave out of the ground in winter as it freezes and thaws.

-8. In spring, feed with Coast of Maine or Sustane organic fertilizer and add a fresh thinner layer of mulch when new growth begins.
-To ensure large bulbs, cut off the flower stalks that develop (these are called garlic scapes and are edible and delicious!) and fertilize young plants with Neptune’s Harvest fish and seaweed twice during the spring
+8. In spring, feed with Coast of Maine, True Organic or Sustane granular organic fertilizer and add a thin, fresh layer of mulch when new growth begins.
+To ensure large bulbs, cut off the flower stalks that develop in June.
+These are called garlic scapes and are edible and delicious!
+Cut off the scapes as soon as they begin to curl.
+Fertilize young plants with Neptune’s Harvest organic liquid fertilizer twice during the spring and early summer.

 9. Provide an inch of water a week.
 Either in the form of rain or hand watering.
 Do not overwater garlic.